8 county-level rules, plus city-specific rules for 10 cities in Orange County, California.

 Verified from official government sources

-Shared boundary fences in unincorporated Orange County are governed by California Civil Code Section 841, the Good Neighbor Fence Act.
-Adjoining property owners are presumed equally responsible for reasonable costs of construction, maintenance, and replacement of boundary fences.
+Shared boundary fences in unincorporated Orange County are governed by California Civil Code Section 841, the Good Neighbor Fence Law.
+Adjoining owners are presumed equally responsible for the reasonable cost of a boundary fence, and a 30-day written notice is required before charging a neighbor for the work.

 California Civil Code Β§ 841 (Good Neighbor Fence Act)